richbodo/richbodo.github.io/about.md

 While I port my stuff over, I am exploring the limits of github pages, and writing tools that make writing fiction easier for me.
 That's a project in itself.
 [My notes on that are here.][github-creatives]

-Your feedback is the air that my works breath.
+Your feedback would be awesome.
 Anyone who gets in touch will get a response.
 Thanks for reading.

 All the best.